-There has been greater volcanic activity than usual over the past months in Japan:
+There has been greater volcanic activity than usual over the years 2014 - 2015 in Japan:

 - On 27 September 2014, there was a sudden, spectacular eruption at Mount Ontake (the second highest volcano in the archipelago behind Fuji-san) which killed about 50 hikers.
 After that, it was no less than nine months before visitors were allowed to return.